MajidAbuRmelah/DogsInfoManager/README.md

 ```

 That will install the required packages and dependencies. <br /><br />
-3. Execute the code below in the terminal:
+Finally, execute the code below in the terminal:

 ```
 npm start